ivnvxd/pyquest/README.md

 ##### OrderedDict <a id="ordereddict"></a>

 Python includes a specialized `dict` subclass that remembers the insertion order of keys added to it: `OrderedDict`.
+This class is useful when you want to preserve the order of items in a dictionary.

 ```python